 4. Operational Licenses for the Energy Sector

 Although the factory is for manufacturing, its activities are overseen by national energy authorities.
-These bodies ensure products meet national standards and the factory’s own energy use is compliant.
+These bodies ensure that the factory’s products meet national standards and its own energy consumption is compliant.

 Action Required: Registration and alignment with national energy standards.